cfe-lab/Kive/cluster-setup/README.md

 From here, you can lock and expire the `ubuntu` user and start using one of the just-imported accounts, if you have one.
 Make sure that your uploaded `cluster-setup` directory is accessible by the account you're using if you do so.
+The `lock_bootstrap_user.yaml` playbook can do this;
+modify the `user_name` variable if necessary.

 ### Get SSL credentials for the webserver